 Usage: git revert [commit id]

 The git revert command can be considered as an ‘undo’ command.
 However, it does not work as the traditional ‘undo’ operation.
 It figures out how to invert the changes introduced by the commit and appends a new commit with the resulting inverse content.

 Usage: git diff [commit-id-of-version-x] [commit-id-of-version-y]

 Diffing is a function that takes two input datasets and outputs the changes between them.
-The git diff command is a multi-use Git command which when executed runs a diff function on Git data sources.
+The git diff command is a multi-use Git command which, when executed, runs a diff function on Git data sources.
 These data sources can be commits, branches, files, and more.
-The git diff command is often used along with git status and git log commands to analyze the current state of a Git repository.
-Use git log to get the details of commit IDs.
+The git diff command is often used along with the git status and git log commands to analyze the current state of our Git repository.
+We use git log to get the details of commit IDs.

-Let’s compare the working directory with index as shown below:
+Let’s compare the working directory with the index as shown below:

 14. git merge

 This command will combine multiple sequences of commits into one unified history.
 In the most frequent use cases, git merge is used to combine two branches.
 The git merge command takes two commit pointers, usually the branch tips, and finds a common base commit between them.
 Once it finds a common base commit, it will create a commit sequence.

 15. git rebase

 Rebase is the process of moving and combining a sequence of commits to a new base commit.
 Rebasing is changing the base of our branch from one commit to another, making it appear as if we’ve created our branch from a different commit.
 Internally, Git accomplishes this by creating new commits and applying them to the specified base.
 It’s very important to understand that even though the branch looks the same, it is composed of entirely new commits.